NicoleHitter/battleship_nh/README.md

   * Input Validation and Error Checking
     * User cannot enter coordinates outside the size of the board
     * Coordinates need to be numbers
-  * Board generation depending on the size that user chooses
+  * Board generation depending on user's input
-  *
-  *
+  * Play against the computer

 ### Features Left to Implement
+  * To allow player to throw more than one missile and computer to have more than one ship
+  * To retain player's name and scores and be able to save this data on an external spreadsheet

 ## Technologies used
 * GitHub
 * Gitpod
 * Heroku

-## Typography and colour scheme

 ## Testing